bhopiswapnil/cybersecurity-internship/Task-1_File_Integrity_Checker/README.md

-Compony name : **Codtech IT Solutions Private Limited**
+## FILE-INTEGRITY-CHECKER
+COMPANY: CODTECH IT SOLUTIONS

-Name : Name: Swapnil Rajesh Bhopi
+NAME: Swapnil Rajesh Bhopi

-Role: Cyber Security & Ethical Hacking

-Company: Codtech IT Solutions Private Limited

-Duration: 4 Weeks

-Intern ID: CTIS8041
+INTERN ID: CTIS8041

-# File Integrity Checker

-This project is a Python-based tool that monitors file changes using SHA-256 hashing.

-## Features
-- Detects any modification in files
-- Uses secure SHA-256 hashing algorithm
-- Simple and efficient implementation

-## How it works
+DOMAIN: CYBER SECURITY & ETHICAL HACKING
+DURATION: 4 WEEKS
+MENTOR: NEELA SANTOSH

+📖 About
+This project is created as part of my internship task.
+The main goal of this task was to understand how file integrity works using hashing techniques.
+Instead of only learning theory, I implemented the concept using Python.

+I used SHA-256 hashing to monitor changes in files.
+While working on this project, I understood how even a small modification in a file results in a completely different hash value.

+🚀 What This Project Does
-The program calculates the hash of a file and compares it with a previous hash value to detect any changes.
+This tool calculates the hash value of a file and compares it with the previous hash to detect any changes.
+If the file is modified, the tool immediately shows a warning.

+🛠️ Tools & Technologies
+Python
+Hashlib Library
+Jupyter Notebook

+📂 Project Files
+file_integrity_checker.ipynb → Main notebook file
+Swap.txt → Sample file
+README.md → Documentation

-## How to Run
+▶️ How to Run

-1. Open the notebook
+Open Jupyter Notebook
-2. Run all cells
+Run all cells
-3. Modify the file (Swap.txt)
+Modify the file (Swap.txt)
-4. Observe the change detection
+Observe change detection

-## Author
-Swapnil Bhopi
+📊 Output
+The program successfully detects file modifications by comparing hash values.

+🎯 What I Learned
+I learned about hashing, file integrity, and how cybersecurity systems detect file tampering.

+📌 Conclusion
+This project helped me understand real-world file security mechanisms and improved my coding skills.